4 Hours / 4 CEs

 Forensic psychologists frequently conduct evaluations in which cognitive deficits are present.
 These deficits may stem from medical, neurological, and/or serious mental illness and can be relevant for addressing the psycholegal question.

 This program provides an overview of some common cognitive deficits and diagnoses found in forensic evaluations and a road map for how to address these issues as they arise.
 Relevant case law, as well as ethical standards and guidelines, will be examined, and this includes a discussion regarding competence to perform cognitive testing and when referral to a neuropsychologist is indicated.
 Pragmatic considerations when conducting forensic evaluations with a neuropsychology element, including intersectionality, test selection, and report writing, are explored.
 Case examples and opportunities for practical application of this content is integrated throughout the program.
+Please note that the purpose of this program is not to teach neuropsychological assessment or provide in-depth instruction on specific tests.

 Learning Objectives